Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

-Kyle Lowry and the rest of the Miami Heat face the New York Knicks in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+Kyle Lowry be on the court for the Miami Heat at 7:30 PM on Friday against the New York Knicks in the 2023 NBA Playoffs.

-In this article, we dig into Lowry's available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to place a wager on Lowry's props, we break down his available ones, providing some stats and trends, below.

 Kyle Lowry Prop Bets vs. the Knicks